Taraxa-project/taraxa-node/programs/taraxa-bootnode/README.md

   --listen-ip <ip>(:<port>) Listen on the given IP for incoming connections (default: 0.0.0.0) --listen <port>           Listen on the given port for incoming connections (default: 10002) --deny-local-discovery    Reject local addresses in the discovery process.
 Used for testing purposes.
-  --network-id <id>         Connect to default mainet/testnet/devnet bootnodes --number-of-threads <#>   Define number of threads for this bootnode (default: 1) --wallet arg              JSON wallet file, if not specified key random generated LOGGING OPTIONS:
+  --chain-id <id>         Connect to default mainet/testnet/devnet bootnodes --number-of-threads <#>   Define number of threads for this bootnode (default: 1) --wallet arg              JSON wallet file, if not specified key random generated LOGGING OPTIONS: